Answer all the questions

 Topic: Literary Devices

-⭐ Pathetic fallacy is when human emotions or qualities are attributed to non-human things, like objects or nature.
-In this case, the moon, which is an inanimate object, is described as feeling horror, which is a human emotion.
+Pathetic fallacy occurs when human emotions or qualities are attributed to non-human things, like nature or objects.
+In this case, the moon is described as feeling horror, which is a human emotion.
+This is an example of pathetic fallacy.

 Explanation: